n-ubo/clawjs/README.md

 - The script makes use of less cryptic key tags when activated, read more about this below on how to use them.

 <h2>how to use</h2>
-Press G and H simultaneously to activate the frames on top of interactable elements.
+Press SHIFT and ALT simultaneously to activate the frames on top of interactable elements.

-Press G and H simultaneously again to disable the frames.
+Press SHIFT and ALT  simultaneously again to disable the frames.

 After enabling the frames, key tags are shown in the corner of each frame indicating which key you will have to press to interact with this element.
 When the key you want is pressed, all frames that did not have this key will disappear and the elements that remain will show new keys.